devblook/chatlab/README.md

 With the plugin you can:

 - Use [MiniMessage](https://docs.advntr.dev/minimessage/index.html) in message paths.
-- Send private messages and reply.
+- Send private messages and reply the message.
-- Ignore or unignore a player and see the list.
+- Ignore or un-ignore a player, and see the list of ignored players.
-- Use the chat format.
+- Use the chat format (compability with MiniPlaceholders).
+- Divide chat format per group/permission (with optional op-format).
+- Watch private messages.
+- Toggle private messages.

 ## To do:

 - [X] Release
-- [ ] Chat format
+- [x] Chat format
-- [ ] Ignore and unignore command
+- [x] Ignore and unignore command
-- [ ] Multilanguage support

-Note: Coming soon more features.

 ## Support:
-[Click here](https://discord.devblook.team/) to go to the discord support.
+[Click here](https://discord.gg/8pnK5g2eeH) to go to the discord support.